 Active researchers (performing part of the work plan) benefit from meetings and professional exchange during the term of the Task.
 In the particular case of IEA Task 48, the measurement results will, where possible, be shared with the consortium so that partners get first-hand information from unique new data.
 Countries participating in the Task benefit from the information developed by the Task.
 The value of the research performed is many times the cost of the country participation fee or the labor contributed to carrying out the work plan.

-The Operating Agents are the executive body for Task 48.
-The tasks and responsibilities of the Operating Agents are:
+The Operating Agent is the executive body for Task 48.
+The tasks and responsibilities of the Operating Agent are:

 - Act as the single point of contact of the task with the IEA.

 - Decisions for workshop topics and nomination of workshop leaders.